- Club name: RB Leipzig

 By Public Transportation

-You can easily walk to the Red Bull Arena from the main station, the stadium is only about one and a half miles away.
+You can easily walk to the stadium from the main station, distance is only about one and a half miles.
 With the main station in your back, turn right and follow the street straight on, although the name changes from Willy-Brand-Platz to Tröndlinring, Ranstädter Steinweg and then Jahnallee.
 You will reach reach an intersection with Am Sportforum going to your right after a bit more than a mile.
 Turn right, you should already be able to see the stadium's roof from the intersection and the stadium itself is only about half a mile down the road on your left side.

 These are regular ticket prices, just for your orientation.
 For top games, a higher price might be charged (surcharge up to 20 € for the highest category).

 - Category 4: 20 €

 - Category 3: 30 €